threepointone/css-suspense/README.md

 api
 ---

-the api is... a link tag!
+the api is a boring `StyleSheet` tag.

 ```jsx
 <Link href={require('./style.css')}>